raghavbhasin97/Dracker/README.md

 - DynamoDB is used to store all the data for user transactions and other details
 - S3 is used to store profile images and tagged images with transactions.
-- Twillo is used to send messages for payment completion.
+- Twilio is used to send messages for payment completion.
 - Firebase is used for Authentication.
 - SendGrid for emails.
 - AWS Lambda fir backend